Inspire Foundation in Malta is looking to recruit a Supply Teacher

 - The upkeep of clients’ files;

-- Following procedures by immediately reporting any incident or injury within the program;
+- Following procedures by immediately reporting any incident or injury within the programme;

-- Assisting team members/colleagues when preparing for extra-curricular activities and follow recommendations to limit any possible risks;
+- Assisting other staff when preparing for extra-curricular activities and follow recommendations to limit any possible risks;

 - Ensuring the provision of continuous and consistent feedback to parents;

-- Brainstorming with colleagues and discussing ideas for the improvement of the service and delivery of the program;
+- Brainstorming with other members of staff and discussing ideas for the improvement of the service and delivery of the programme;

 - Attend team meetings whenever they occur;